davidenunes/tensorflow-wheels/README.md

 # Tensorflow Wheels
 Tensorflow wheels I've been building and using over time.
 Unless specified, these are built for **skylake** CPUs or equivalent instruction sets.
+Most builds have a minimum of CUDA compute capability of 6.1.
+(Apparently the builds for Arch are compatible with Ubuntu 20.04 as well)